jingchaoyy/iot_temp_pred/README.md

-Dataset is large, please contact the author Jingchao Yang (jyang43@gmu.edu) for direct access
+# Hourly Temperature Prediction in Python

 ## Preparing your dataset:

-Place the dataset under Data folder in the same directory before running the code
+Dataset is large, please contact the author Jingchao Yang (jyang43@gmu.edu) for direct access Place the dataset under Data folder in the same directory before running the code

+## Requirements:
+- Python 3.7
+- PyTorch 1.7.0
+- Pandas 1.0.1
+- scikit-learn
+- scipy
+- numpy
+- matplotlib

 ## Category of models: